ImageMagick/Usage-Markdown/canvas/index.md

 It can also actually be classed as a completely free-form version of 2-dimensional interpolation (See [Interpolation, Wikipedia](http://en.wikipedia.org/wiki/Interpolation)).

 Image enlargement, or [Resize](../resize/#resize) is actually a specialized sub-set of this, but one where you start with a complete fixed grid of pixels to be enlarged.
-Unfortunately few of the [Resize Filters](../filter/#filter) or [Interpolate Methods](../misc/#interpolate) that are specifically designed to dealing with a grid of points, will translate directly into a free form set of sparsely separated points of color.
+Unfortunately, few of the [Resize Filters](../filter/#filter) or [Interpolate Methods](../misc/#interpolate) that are specifically designed to deal with a grid of points, will translate directly into a free-form set of sparsely separated points of color.

-That is to say resize involving incolplete grid just does not work.
+That is to say, resize involving an incomplete grid just does not work.

 This is also related to "Geographical Information System (GIS)" methods where landscapes are measured using sparsely separated points of height (which are rarely in a strict grid), with the the rest of the landscape being determined from those isolated points.
-In a similar situation meteorology often has isolated points of air pressure and temperature, which then needs to be interpolated.
+In a similar vein, meteorology often has isolated points of air pressure and temperature, which then need to be interpolated.
-Typically after interpolation the maps are further processed to generate 'iso-lines' showing points of equal value (height, pressure, temperature), producing the various weather maps almost everyone are familiar with.
+Typically, after interpolation, the maps are further processed to generate 'iso-lines' showing points of equal value (height, pressure, temperature), producing the various weather maps almost everyone is familiar with.

-In this case you would think of the generated image as being a simple gray-scale 'height map' of the input data, or perhaps even of all three variables simultaneously, each to a separate image 'channel'.
+In this case, you would think of the generated image as being a simple gray-scale 'height map' of the input data, or perhaps even of all three variables simultaneously, each to a separate image 'channel'.

 ### Barycentric (triangle gradient) {#barycentric}